Machine Tool Technology

-CNCP 252 CNC Practice I (2 credits) Provides instruction in the safe set-up and operation of CNC machines and practical training in entering programs, setting tool lengths, proving and modifying programs, handling and transferring data, and use of Computer-Aided Manufacturing software.
+CNCP 252 CNC Practice I (1.5 credits) Provides instruction in the safe set-up and operation of CNC machines and practical training in entering programs, setting tool lengths, proving and modifying programs, and handling and transferring data and use of Computer Aided Manufacturing software.

 CNCP 261 CNC Programming II (2 credits) Offers an introduction to computer-aided machining (CAM), including programming jobs directly from CAD data and from prints by geometric definition.
-Covers 2 1/2 and 3-axis programming and manual programming applying standard industry codes to CNC lathes and machining centers.
+Covers two-and-one-half and 3-axis programming and manual programming applying standard industry codes to CNC lathes and machining centers.

 CNCP 262 CNC Practice II (2 credits) Provides advanced instruction in the operation of CNC machines and CAM programming, including entering and editing programs, handling and transferring data through direct numerical control (DNC), and performing set-up and fixturing of parts and machines.